CHP has ten employees who come from a variety of backgrounds and offer a broad range of experience to the organisation. Meet our team:

 Angela Kyriakopoulos, Advocate, Homelessness Advocacy Service (HAS)

-Angela is responsible for the Homelessness Advocacy Service (HAS).
+Angela is responsible for the CHP Homelessness Advocacy Service (HAS).
 With more than 25 years of experience behind her in the tenancy, housing and homelessness sector, Angela passionately supports consumers through advocacy, negotiation and conflict resolution work.
 Angela also provides advice to community services staff on how to advocate for their clients.

 Phone: 8415 6213

-Trish Hackney-Westmore, Capacity Building & Policy Officer
+Trish Hackney-Westmore, Capacity Building Coordinator

 Trish supports the sector through research, advocacy and providing practice development opportunities.
 In 2015 Trish wrote and published the sector’s first ever set of good practice guides.
 Prior to working with CHP Trish has worked in policy and research at various housing organisations including Hanover and St George Community Housing.